Loan Calculator UK: Plan Your Repayments and Take Control in 2026

 The Affordability Stress Test

-• Rent or Mortgage payments
+• Rent or mortgage payments

-• Utility bills including Gas, Electric, and Water
+• Utility bills and council tax

-• Weekly grocery shop and essential travel
+• Food and essential groceries

 Evaluating the Total Amount Repayable